KPC leadership

 I have been a resident of the Key Peninsula since 2014 and I enjoy the easy slow pace life of our community and helping to make it a better place for us all.

-Chuck West currently serves as a director and has been a board member since 2010.
+CHUCK WEST currently serves as a director and has been a board member since 2010.
 Chuck is also an elected member of the school board, Chairs the Free Clinic board and runs a small contracting business.
 He is a retired Battalion Chief with Key Peninsula Fire Department.

 Chuck grew up in the Purdy area and graduated from Peninsula High School.
 A long time resident who realizes we can’t stop the growth but we can help to guide it to serve the citizens in meaningful ways.